gerrit3699/gerrit3699.github.io/_pages/en/index.md

   <section class="hero home-hero section-fog">
     <div class="hero-inner">
       <h1 class="display-wordmark">Semantic<br>Gravitation</h1>
-      <p class="home-lead">A theory of meaning as a navigable space — and a new foundation for AI alignment.</p>
+      <p class="home-lead home-lead-plain">A theory of meaning as a navigable space — and a new foundation for AI alignment.</p>
     </div>
   </section>